Chainflow/solana-mission-control/INSTRUCTIONS.md

 # solana-prometheus

 Solana prometheus monitoring tool provides a comprehensive set of metrics and alerts for solana validator node operators.
 We utilized the power of Grafana + Node exporter and extended the monitoring & alerting with a custom built go server.
-It also sends emergency alerts and calls to you based on your configuration.

 ## Install Prerequisites